habby2727/CobbleAlts/README.md

-CobbleAlts -
+CobbleAlts

-Mod to detecte and manage alt accounts on offline servers - Dependencies "CobbleUtils" and "Architectury"
+Mod to track and manage alt accounts in offline servers (Forge and Fabric)

+Dependencies: "CobbleUtils" and "Architectury"